chrplr/AIP2015/README.md

 * Learn how to execute, design, write and debug programs

 (see below for more details about the contents of this series of lectures)

+### Lexture materials:

+The most up-to-date lectures materials are available in a git repository at <https://github.com/chrplr/AIP2015>

+To download a local copy on your computer and set it up to easily update them, follow [these instructions](./howtos/how-to-get-the-lectures-materials.html).

+Too see the list of all html and pdf documents, check [doclist.html](doclist.html).

 ### Prerequisites: